OGRECave/ogre/git-ChangeLog.md

     * allow EGL to create *full* GL Contexts as well
     * allows running GL3Plus on EGL (tested on Linux, MESA and NVidia)
     * needed for [real headless rendering](http://devblogs.nvidia.com/parallelforall/egl-eye-opengl-visualization-without-x-server/)
+    * added support for VSync, MSAA

+## GLES2
-## GLES2: use ES context profile on Desktop
+* use ES context profile on Desktop
     * run and test the GLES2/3 RenderSystem on Desktop
     * optionally uses GLSupport Module instead of EGL for Extensions/ Context
+* remove legacy workarounds frome code which fixes several VTests
+* improved Extension handling
+    * fixes crashes in GLES2 mode on GLES3 contexts (Android)
+    * allows using 3D textures in GLES2 mode
+    * allows always using VAOs

 ## RTShaderSystem
 * fix flipped Environment Maps using GLSL (GLSES) shaders